Ultimate Nova Scotia Self Drive Holiday

 The province of Nova Scotia is nearly completely surrounded by ocean and a place where you can feel your pace fall in sync with the rhythm of the sea, as the clean salt air breathes life into an afternoon.
 Immerse yourself in rich and diverse culture that includes; Celtic and Gaelic, Acadian, African and Mikmaq.
 Stunning scenery, fresh seafood and lively musical entertainment ranging from bagpipes to fiddlers - Nova Scotia has something for everyone looking for an Authentic experience.

-Price based on 26th September 2018 - Call for details!
+Price based on 25th September 2019 - Other dates available May - October 2019 Call for details!